 not saying “I love you” while still implying they have feelings towards the other person; sending mixed signals;

-pulling away when things are going well or getting too intimate, such as after a good date, a moment where they have been able to be vulnerable together, before a shared holiday or after sex; (so a partner can think they have finally had a breakthrough only to see the avoidant pull away more)
+pulling away when things are going well or getting too intimate, such as after a good date, a moment where they have been able to be vulnerable together, before a shared holiday or after sex (the more intimate the sex the greater may be the deactivation), so a partner can think they have finally had a breakthrough only to see the avoidant pull away more.
+Abruptly changing aspects of interaction without warning;

 criticism and subtle undermining; being easily embarrassed by their partner in public;